Saikat257-ui/Gemini-Backend-Clone/readme.md

 - Checkout the app.rest.template file for detailed API requests.
 - Create a app.rest file in the root directory and copy the contents from app.rest.template.
+- Or, check out the postman collection link for the authentication flow.

 ### 3. Chatroom Operations

 - Checkout the app.rest.template file for detailed API requests.
 - Create a app.rest file in the root directory and copy the contents from app.rest.template.
+- Or, check out the postman collection link for the authentication flow.

 ### 4. Subscription Management

 - Checkout the app.rest.template file for detailed API requests.
 - Create a app.rest file in the root directory and copy the contents from app.rest.template.
+- Or, check out the postman collection link for the authentication flow.

 ## Troubleshooting